-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Displays system information when pressed in combination with the esc key.
-(3) # Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+Component Description (1) esc key Displays system information when pressed in combination with the $\mbox{\sc fn}$ key.
+(2) fn key Executes frequently used system functions when pressed in combination with the esc key.
+(3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
+NOTE: Pressing the Windows key again will return you to the previous screen.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.